Clarksville, Pennsylvania

 Clarksville is a borough in Greene County, Pennsylvania, United States.
 The population was 194 at the 2020 census.

 Geography

 Clarksville is located in the northeastern corner of Greene County at 39°58′27″N 80°2′41″W (39.974170, -80.044833), at the confluence of Tenmile Creek with its South Fork.
-The borough is bordered by Morgan Township to the west, by Jefferson Township to the south and east across the South Fork Tenmile Creek, and by East Bethlehem Township in Washington County to the north across Tenmile Creek.
+The borough is bordered by Morgan Township to the west, Jefferson Township to the south and east across the South Fork Tenmile Creek, and East Bethlehem Township in Washington County to the north across Tenmile Creek.
 Clarksville is 3 mi southwest of Millsboro, where Tenmile Creek joins the Monongahela River.

-An adjacent part of East Bethlehem Township, Washington County adjacent to the borough is often colloquially considered to be part of Clarksville.
+An adjacent part of East Bethlehem Township, Washington County adjacent to the borough is often colloquially considered part of Clarksville.